-I have read dozens of books on marketing.
+I've read more books on marketing than I can recall.
 When I first got bitten by the marketing bug, I admit, I read too much.
 I was reading disproportionally more than I was taking action.
 I don't want that for you!

 I want you to know which books I feel are most important to your success as a digital marketer.

-The following are the books that I have found to be the "cream of the crop," and will get you the most results in the least amount of time.
+The following are the books that I have found to be the "cream of the crop," and will get you the best results in the least amount of time.

 Now, not all of the books I share below are directly related to digital marketing, but the principles taught in them will apply directly to your marketing successes.

 I have only mentioned books here that I have read front to back.